 There are many factors that can increase your risk for heart disease.
+About half of all Americans have at least one key risk factor.
 Some factors, like age or family history, cannot be controlled.
-But changing the things you can control allows you to lower your risk!
+But, changing the factors you can control allows you to lower your risk!
 Use these four tips to take control of your heart health.

 - Don’t smoke.
 Smoking is the leading cause of preventable death in the United States.
 If you don’t smoke, don’t start.
 If you do smoke, learn how to quit.